-Distributed generation with a capacity above 5MW can negotiate payments from DNSPs and transmission network service providers (TNSPs) for providing specific network support services.
-These payments may be made by DNSPs and TNSPs for services where distributed generation defers a specific shared transmission network asset, or for a service that contributes to reliability and security of a transmission network.
-This mechanism only applies to distributed generation with a capacity above 5MW, meaning that it would not apply to the scale of distributed generation that is the subject of this inquiry.
+Distributed generation with a capacity above 5 MW can negotiate payments from distribution business and transmission network service providers (TNSPs) for providing specific network support services.
+These payments may be made by network businesses for services where distributed generation defers a specific shared transmission network asset, or for a service that contributes to reliability and security of a transmission network.
+This mechanism only applies to distributed generation with a capacity above 5 MW, meaning that it would not apply to the scale of distributed generation that is the subject of this inquiry.